-Each day begins at 8:10 with Morning Prayer and Eucharist in Palmer Hall Chapel, followed by an anointing of hands in the studio.
+Each day begins at 8:10 with Morning Prayer and Eucharist in the Holy Spirit Chapel, followed by an anointing of hands in the studio.
 Each day ends around 5:00 p.m.

 Iconographer Suzanne Schleck teaches this class.
 The retired public school art teacher has studied for more than 20 years with the Rev. John Walsted, master iconographer and expert on 14th to 16th century Russian icons, and has taken additional workshops with Robert Lentz and the Prosopon School of Iconography.
 Her work has been published in national Episcopal media and Princeton Theological Seminary.

 Participants in the previously-offered icon workshops—lay people and clergy who have come from the parish and beyond—have found it a deeply enriching experience and many are repeat students.

 Workshop tuition and registration